[HISTORY: Adopted by the Council of the City of Pawtucket as indicated in article histories. Amendments noted where applicable.]

-In all matters within its jurisdiction, the Housing Court may impose a sentence not to exceed 30 days in jail and impose a fine not in excess of $500, or both.
+In all matters within its jurisdiction, the Housing Court may impose a fine not in excess of $500.

 The Housing Court shall conduct business in the Pawtucket Municipal Courthouse at such times and under such conditions as the Housing Court Judge may from time to time direct.

 Within the Housing Court there shall be a registry, to be administered by the Housing Court Clerk, which shall receive and disburse all payments made by direction of the Court, voluntary payments and those pursuant to the minimum standards housing ordinances, which shall be regularly and promptly paid to the City Treasurer.

 The Housing Court Judge shall be Administrative Judge of said Court and shall be the head of said Court and have supervision and control of the calendars and the assignments of his or her Associate Judge.